Mariposa Biomass Project

 Project Innovation

-This project is designing and constructing a thermochemical biomass-to-energy conversion facility for forest wood waste that will have a capacity between 2.0 and 2.4 megawatt (MW) annually and produce between 15,000 to 18,500 MWh annually of renewable, community-scale, grid-connected electricity.
+This project is designing and constructing a thermal oil biomass-to-energy conversion facility for forest wood waste that will have a capacity of 3 MW annually and produce between 15,000 to 18,500 MWh annually of renewable, community-scale, grid-connected electricity.
 The project demonstrates and optimizes this forest waste bioenergy technology and assesses the performance characteristics and best practices when using wood waste from forest management as feedstock.
-The project is in Mariposa, CA -- often referred to as ground zero for the tree mortality disaster -- and will use forest biomass obtained from a high fire hazard zone.
+The project is in Mariposa, CA -- often referred to as ground zero for the tree mortality disaster -- and will use forest biomass obtained from high and very high severity fire hazard zones.

 Project Benefits